 Marchwood Church of England Infant School

-Hampshire County Council is the admission authority for Marchwood Church of England Infant School.
-The admission arrangements are determined by the County Council, after statutory consultation.
+Hampshire County Council is the admission authority for Marchwood CE Infant School.
+The admission arrangements are determined by the County Council, after statutory consultations.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
 If more than one school can offer a place, the parent’s highest stated available preference will be allocated.

-1. Looked after children or children who were previously looked after (see (i) in Definitions).
+1. Looked after children or children who were previously looked after (see definition i).

-3. Children of staff (see (ii) in Definitions) who have, (1) been employed at Marchwood Church of England Infant School for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage.
+3. Children of staff (see definition iii) who have, (1) been employed at Marchwood CE Infant School for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage.

-4. Children living in the catchment area of Marchwood Church of England Infant School (see (iii) in Definitions) who at the time of application have a sibling (see (iv) in Definitions) on the roll of Marchwood Church of England Infant School or the linked junior school: Marchwood Junior School, who will still be on roll at the time of admission.
+4. Children living in the catchment area of Marchwood CE Infant School (see definition iv) who at the time of application have a sibling (see definition v) on the roll of Marchwood CE Infant School or Marchwood Junior School who will still be on roll at the time of admission.
 [See 7 for additional children who may be considered under this criterion.]

-5. Children living in the catchment area of Marchwood Church of England Infant School (see (iii) in Definitions) with a parent who is an active member of the Church of England (see (vi) in Definitions) and who requests admission on denominational grounds and provides relevant evidence.
+5. Children living in the catchment area of Marchwood CE Infant School with a parent who is an active member of the Church of England (see definition vi) and who requests admission on denominational grounds and provides relevant evidence.

-6. Other children living in the catchment area of Marchwood Church of England Infant School.
+6. Other children living in the catchment area of Marchwood CE Infant School.

-7. Children living out of the catchment area of Marchwood Church of England Infant School who at the time of application have a sibling (see (iii) in Definitions) on the roll of Marchwood Church of England Infant School or the linked junior school: Marchwood Junior School, who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at the school or the linked junior school in the normal admission round in a previous year because the child was displaced (see (v) in Definitions) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the school or linked junior school under this criterion as a consequence of their elder sibling’s displacement and they remain living in the catchment area for the school from which they were displaced].
+7. Children living out of the catchment area of Marchwood CE Infant School who at the time of application have a sibling (see definition v) on the roll of Marchwood CE Infant School or Marchwood Junior School who will still be on roll at the time of admission.
+[Where a sibling was allocated a place at the school or Marchwood Junior School in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Marchwood CE Infant School or Marchwood Junior School under this criterion as a consequence of their elder sibling’s displacement and are still living in the catchment area for the school from which they were displaced].

-8. Children living out of the catchment area of Marchwood Church of England Infant School with a parent who is an active member of the Church of England (see (vi) in Definitions) and who requests admission on denominational grounds and provides relevant evidence.
+8. Children living out of the catchment area of Marchwood CE Infant School with a parent who is an active member of the Church of England (see definition vii) and who requests admission on denominational grounds and provides relevant evidence.

 9. Other children.

 (i) Looked after children are defined as those who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
-Previously looked after children are those who were looked after but ceased to be so because they became subject to an adoption order, child arrangements order or special guardianship order.
+Previously looked children are those who were previously looked after but immediately after being looked after became subject to an adoption order, child arrangements order, or special guardianship order.
 An adoption order is an order under section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
 Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.
 Section 14A of the Children Act 1989 defines a ‘special guardianship order’ as an order appointing one or more individuals to be a child’s special guardian (or special guardians).

-(iv) ‘Sibling’ refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or sister, step brother or step sister living as one family unit at the same address.
+(v) ‘Sibling’ refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or sister, step brother or step sister living as one family unit at the same address.
 It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses.
-Categories 3 and 6 include children who at the time of application have a sibling for whom the offer of a place at the preferred school has been accepted, even if the sibling is not yet attending.
-It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at the preferred infant school at the time of application, whose parent has made a successful on-time application for a Year 3 place at the linked junior for that sibling, to be notified on the national offer date.
+Categories 4 and 7 include children who at the time of application have a sibling for whom the offer of a place at the preferred school or linked junior school has been accepted, even if the sibling is not yet attending.
+It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at the preferred infant school at the time of application, who are successful in gaining a place at the linked junior school on the national notification date.

-(vi) ‘Active member of the Church of England’ is defined as attending worship at a Church of England church at least twice a month for the previous two years before the date of application.
-Parents applying under criterion 4 or 8 are required to complete a Supplementary Information Form (SIF), which asks for declaration and verification of active membership.
-The SIF, which is available from the County website (www.hants.gov.uk/admissions) or from the school on request.
+(vii) ‘Active member of the Church of England’ is defined as attending worship at a Church of England church at least twice a month for the previous two years before the date of application.
+Parents applying under criterion 5 or 8 must complete a Supplementary Information Form (SIF) which asks for declaration and verification of active membership.
+The SIF is available to download and print from the County website (www.hants.gov.uk/admissions) or from the school on request.
 It cannot be completed online.
 The completed SIF must be returned to the school by the application deadline.
-(The SIF is not available to complete online).

 If the school is oversubscribed from within any of the above categories, straight line distance will be used to prioritise applications; applicants living nearer the school have priority.
 Distances will be measured from the Ordnance Survey home address point to the school address point using Hampshire County Council’s Geographic Information Systems (GIS).
 Distances to multiple dwellings will give priority to the ground floor over the first floor and so on.
 On individual floors, distances will be measured to the stairs leading to the communal entrance.
 Where two or more applicants are equidistant, random allocation will be used to allocate the place.
 An explanation of the random allocation procedure is available on the County website.